-Vegan mayo tastes just the same, so it’s a no-brainer not to use it as it’s kind to animal, free from cholesterol and raw eggs.
+If you like mayo, then try a vegan brand as you would never know the difference.
+So it’s a no-brainer not to use it as it’s kind to animal, free from cholesterol and raw eggs.
 Mayonnaise is simply an emulsion of oil, acid (vinegar or lemon) and previously egg yolk.
 But most brands contain egg from factory farms, and it’s also high in cholesterol.
 Plant-based versions literally taste exactly the same, and you can use them on sandwiches, salads, potato salad, veggie burgers or as a dip.
+This Easy Vegan Mayo (The Simple Veganista) has just 6 ingredients.
 Keep vegan mayo away from pets & young children, as some recipes & brands contain nuts, soy etc.

 - Plamil Mayo is also in garlic and tarragon chive.

-- Rubies in the Rubble Chilli Mayo is made with aquafaba (whizzed up chickpea brine water) to use up waste and give it an airy ‘meringue’ feel.
+- Rubies in the Rubble Chilli Mayo is made with aquafaba (whizzed chickpea brine water) to use up waste and give it a ‘meringue’ feel).